-Imagine that you are a contemporary actor who has received only Stanislavsky-inspired acting training, and that you have been cast as ONE of the characters in the Act II excerpt i.e. either Nora or Krogstad.
+Imagine that you are a contemporary actor who has received only Stanislavsky-inspired acting training, and that you have been cast as ONE of the characters in the excerpt i.e. either Elizabeth Law or her husband Henry Law.
 You have heard your director speak about their interpretation of the play at a group meeting, but you have not yet attended a rehearsal.
 Before that first rehearsal you want to do some preparatory research into your character.
 As part of this research you write a 600-word analysis of the character, focusing in particular on: the character's given circumstances and superobjective in the play as a whole, and the character's main objectives in the scene at hand.
 You may use bullet points and brief subtitles where relevant and clarifying.